JHU-PL-Lab/www-pl/ocaml/code/lecture.md

    - but, the compiler can in fact share all subtrees along the spine to the new node - log n cost
    - referential transparency at work

+### End Core OCaml used in the course

+* The bulk of the assignments only use what we covered above
+* We now will quickly cover a few more features which we will not use nearly as much
+  - (they will also not be covered in assignment 2)

 ### Records
   - Like tuples but with labels on fields.
   - Similar to the structs of C/C++.